OpenFreeEnergy/openfe/docs/installation.rst

 directory.

-.. testing:
+.. _testing:

 Testing Your Installation
 -------------------------

+After installing **openfe**, make sure everything is working as expected by running the test suite with:

   $ openfe test

 The test suite contains several hundred individual tests.
 This will take a few minutes, and all tests should complete with status either passed, skipped, or xfailed (expected fail).

 The very first time you run this, the initial check that you can import ``openfe`` will take a while, because some code is compiled the first time it is encountered.
-That compilation only happens once per installation.
+That compilation only happens once per installation, and so subsequent calls to ``openfe`` will be faster.

 A more expansive test suite can be run using ::